Kangz/glslpp-rs/README.md

 A shader preprocessor and lexer in Rust.

-**WARNING**: this create is very work-in-progress: its interface will change and documentation is extremely lacking.
+**WARNING**: this crate is a work-in-progress: its interface will change and documentation is extremely lacking.